Kim Dong-hee (actor): Bullying allegations and investigation

 In February 2021, Mr. A claimed to be Kim Dong-hee's elementary school classmate, said, "It was a daily routine for Kim Dong-hee to hit and bully his friends", and has been posted Mr. A presented Kim Dong-hee's graduation photo and SNS photos along with the revelations.
 Netizen B, who claimed to be Kim Dong-hee's middle school classmate, also claimed, "Kim Dong-hee slapped a classmate who was suffering from a disability with a game that was unfavorable to him or called in a friend to give him a massage."
 Netizen B also said, "I was strangled by Kim Dong-hee for minor reasons and assaulted several times, and I even received death threats with a sharp weapon."

 On December 28, 2021 Kim Dong-hee's legal representative, said in an official statement that the investigation into defamation caused by the spread of false information raised to the author of the allegation of school violence was acquitted.
 The result of the investigation came out, Kim Dong-hee is innocent.

 On January 12, 2022 the Seoul Metropolitan Police has revealed that Kim Dong-hee has admitted to bullying one of his classmates in high-school.

 Kim Dong-Hee and the company he is under, JYP Entertainment, has yet to release a statement and apology regarding the matter.

-On January 13, 2022 Kim Dong-hee revealed his position and posted a apology on the suspicion of school violence.
+On January 13, 2022 Kim Dong-hee revealed his position and posted an apology on the suspicion of school violence.
 He stated: